Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 The problem is pushing it too far.

-A Connect and Release Wheelbarrow is a standard wheelbarrow used with a system that lets it connect to a compatible mower or machine for travel, then release quickly for hand placement.
+A Connect and Release Wheelbarrow System is a workflow that lets a compatible mower or machine move material over distance while still keeping the wheelbarrow available for final placement.

 Then, when the wheelbarrow reaches the work area, it can be released and used by hand.